Privacy Policy

 You will not be retaliated against for filing a complaint.

-This Privacy Policy was last updated on October 24, 2025.
-By using Caesar Health's Services, you acknowledge that you have read and understood this Privacy Policy.
+This Privacy Policy was last updated on February 16, 2026.
+By using Caesar Health's Services, you acknowledge that you have read and understood this Privacy Policy, including the Communications Privacy Notice.